 1.8.2.
 A carefully designed and managed Code of Construction Practice (COCP) will minimise the potential adverse effects on local landscape character arising from construction.
-An important component of this process will be the protection of all trees, hedgerows and vegetation under the current British Standard (BS 5837).
+An important component of this process will be the protection of all retained trees, hedgerows and vegetation located next to the site boundary under current British Standard (BS 5837).
 The residual landscape effects during construction are stated in the Tables (Section 1.6 Assessment of Likely Significant Effects).